Tonsillitis Treatment, Causes, Symptoms and Self Care Explained

 Complications of Untreated Tonsillitis

-- Chronic infection spreading to ear or sinuses
+- Chronic infection spreads to the ears or sinuses.

 Prevention Tips